Gargamiel/PokeWorld/README.md

 **Combat Extended**: No, would need to patch every single Pokémon and moves.

+**Other Pokémon mod**: No.

+**Mods with new biomes**: No, custom biome will not feature any Pokémon, need to patch these biomes to add Pokémon spawn rates.

 Other mods will be added based on tests and feedback from the community.

 ## Translation

-This mod is in English only but should fully support translation.
+This mod is in English but should fully support translation.
 If you are a translator, feel free to create a patch (try to respect your respective language grammar conventions and syntax regarding the Pokémon media), the best ones will be added here.
 Please notice me if you find any typo / mistakes in the base (English) mod.

 ## Q&A